mckayc/task-donegeon/README.md

 This is the fastest way to get a live, publicly accessible version of your application.

 1.  **Fork the Repository**
-    Fork this project's repository to your own GitHub account.
+    Fork the repository at `https://github.com/mckayc/task-donegeon` to your own GitHub account.

 2.  **Set up Supabase Project**
     -   Log in to your [Supabase dashboard](https://supabase.com/dashboard) and create a new project.